jschnab/systems_design/pastebin/README.md

 ```

 We use the string placeholders `%s` to safely pass query parameters to the
-`execute()` method.
-This is especially important when query parameters are
+`cursor.execute()` method.
+This is especially important when query parameters
-provided by application users, to avoid SQL injection.
+are provided by application users, to avoid SQL injection.

-#### 6.2.1.
+#### 6.2.4.
 Text storage quotas

 To enforce quotas, we need to keep track of how many texts were stored by
 users.
 Authenticated users are identified by their user ID, and unauthenticated